tomerfiliba/tomerfiliba.github.io/blog/_posts/2013-01-07-Survey-of-Construct3.md

 ## Putting things in Context ##

-So far we've seen simple (static) data structures, ones that could just as well be expressed using the built-in [struct module](http://docs.python.org/2/library/struct.html).
+Up until now, we've only seen simple (static) data structures, ones that could just as well be expressed using the built-in [struct module](http://docs.python.org/2/library/struct.html).
 The key-feature of Construct is its ability to express **dependencies within data structures**.
 One common dependency is that of length-value relations, where a number specifies how many elements follow it.
 For instance, strings in Pascal were prefixed by a length byte, e.g., ``"\x05hello"``... how do we express that relation?

-Generally speaking, we may require access to things we've previously encountered so far (e.g., *history*); for this reason, both packing and unpacking carry a **context dictionary** with them.
-This dictionary is mostly maintained by composite packers such as ``Struct`` and ``Sequence``, but any packer along the way can both modify and access it, making decisions based on history.
+Generally speaking, we may require access to things we've previously encountered (e.g., the *history*); for this reason, both packing and unpacking carry a **context dictionary** with them.
+This dictionary is mostly maintained by composite packers such as ``Struct`` and ``Sequence``, but any packer along the way can both modify and access it, making decisions based on the history.
 Here's an example:

 {% highlight python %}
 >>> pstring = Struct(